TenTraicion/TenTraicion/Example.md

-# Ola 👋, It's TenTraicion
+# Hola 👋, It's TenTraicion

 ## A Programmer from Abyss